-- Relation to driveways and rail crossings, and bus turning requirements, - Length of curb clearance to allow for re-entering the travel lane, - Presence of protected crossings at signalized or stop controlled intersections, - Availability of adequate sidewalks and right-of-way (meets minimum ADA standards), - Pedestrian access to adjacent properties, - Open and visible passenger waiting areas for personal security and passenger visibility, - Adequate illumination including street lighting and pedestrian path lighting,

-• Areas which tend to accumulate standing water, as pooling and muddy conditions can be a problem.
+- Relation to driveways and rail crossings, and bus turning requirements, - Length of curb clearance to allow for re-entering the travel lane, - Presence of protected crossings. - Availability of adequate sidewalks and right-of-way (meets minimum ADA standards), - Pedestrian access to adjacent properties, - Open and visible passenger waiting areas for personal security and passenger visibility, - Adequate illumination including street lighting and pedestrian path lighting, - Areas which tend to accumulate standing water, as pooling and muddy conditions can be a problem.